dxlr8r/argus/docs/nested_indexed_lists.md

 add_value obj 'spec 2 port' 443
 ```

 This however leads to some issues, in this case the indexing is defined manually.
-Usually we use the `add_value_at` function to manipulate a list, but that only works for named indexed lists, meaning each list has it's own named key (meaing not an integer/index).
+Usually we use the `add_value_at` function to manipulate a list, but that only works for named indexed lists, meaning each list has it's own named key (meaning not an integer/index).

 I would argue that a better data structure, is to define the same data, still using JSON, as such: